Roosevelt Williams (American football): Denver Broncos

 Williams was claimed off waivers from the Denver Broncos.
 The Broncos made room for Williams by cutting third-string quarterback Danny Kanell leaving just two quarterbacks on the Broncos roster.
 Week 3 against the San Diego Chargers starting quarterback Jake Plummer injured his shoulder during a Chargers sack which resulted in the release of Williams to make room for another quarterback.
 A couple days after the release, Williams was picked up by the Cleveland Browns.

 Cleveland Browns

 Williams played in a total of 12 games for the Browns starting in 3.
 With the Browns Williams was on a secondary unit that were ranked #3 in pass defense and #10 in total defense.
 In week 13 Cleveland Browns faced the Denver Broncos which was considered the game of the week that went in overtime.
-Williams finished that game with 8 tackles and a couple of break ups.
+Williams finished that game with 8 tackles and a couple of pass break ups.

 Coaching career

 In 2019, Williams was appointed the head football coach at ASA College in Hialeah, Florida.

+On February 11, 2025, the New York Jets hired Williams to serve as a defensive assistant.

+Personal life

+His oldest son Deontai played at Nebraska and signed as an undrafted free agent with the Seattle Seahawks in 2022.
+He is currently with the BC Lions of the Canadian Football League (CFL).